konkit/altszama/README.md

 # AltSzama - when Google Sheet is not enough

-App written in Spring Boot + Vue 2 + MongoDB + Google Login.
+App written in Spring Boot + Vue.js + MongoDB + Google Login.
 Its purpose is to help order food for bigger group of people.

 ### How to run dev environment ?